0xKourama/Elbanna-NP-Notes/Penetration-Testing/Learning/deep-questions.md

 		1. anchoring yourself to what you're sure of ---> this can be done at every break
 		2. catching your assumptions and coming back from those
 		3. asking the right questions
+5. not doing enough reflection on what stopped me from exploiting something
+6. dealing with fixation

+# what makes a PoC promising than the other?
+# we need an exploit-grading criteria

+# Parsing..........
+# Encoding.........